WakiMak/trentent.github.io-forked/_posts/2016-01-15-citrix-director-7-7-xenapp-6-5.md

 ---
 Citrix has 'replaced' Edgesight with a new tool called Citrix <span style="text-decoration: line-through;">Desktop</span>Director.
 It's a monitoring tool that provides help desk or other type of technicians with data on what's going on in user sessions (when referring to &).
 Although vastly inferior to [ControlUp](http://controlup.com/), it is free.

 But it's not without poor documentation and its own tales of woe.
 We have Citrix DesktopDirector 2.1 currently live in our environment.
-Our environment is purely & 6.5 (at the moment).
+Our environment is purely XenApp 6.5 (at the moment).

 For version 2.1, logins are incredibly slow.
 Enumerating any sort of information on DesktopDirector is horribly slow.
 It's just incredi-bad.

 Enter Citrix Director <span style="text-decoration: line-through;">7.6 </span>7.7; lots of promises to overcome the failings of the previous version.

-First, installing Citrix Director 7.7 for & 6.5:
+First, installing Citrix Director 7.7 for XenApp 6.5:

 1) Launch the AutoRun (AutoSelect.exe) installation file